abdusco/Lib.AspNetCore.Auth.Intranet/README.md

     });
 ```

+Refer to [IpAddressRange](https://github.com/jsakamoto/ipaddressrange) library to learn about the syntax.

 Once the request IP is matched by any of the ranges, a `ClaimsPrincipal` is created with following claims:

 - Name: Hostname resolved for the IP.